arvidn/libtorrent/docs/manual.rst

 for checking, being checked or downloading) ``add_torrent()`` will throw duplicate_torrent_ which derives from ``std::exception``.

-The optional last parameter, ``resume_data`` can be given if up to date fast-resume data is available.
+The optional parameter, ``resume_data`` can be given if up to date fast-resume data is available.
 The fast-resume data can be acquired from a running torrent by calling ``torrent_handle::write_resume_data()``.
 See `fast resume`_.

+The ``compact_mode`` paramater refers to the layout of the storage for this torrent.
+If set to true (default), the storage will grow as more pieces are downloaded, and pieces are rearranged to finally be in their correct places once the entire torrent has been downloaded.
+If it is false, the entire storage is allocated before download begins.
+I.e. the files contained in the torrent are filled with zeroes, and each downloaded piece is put in its final place directly when downloaded.

 The torrent_handle_ returned by ``add_torrent()`` can be used to retrieve information about the torrent's progress, its peers etc. It is also used to abort a torrent.